Frequently Asked Questions

 Since starting Student magazine in his teens, Richard has found entrepreneurial ways to provoke positive change in the world for over 50 years.
 In 2004, Richard established the non-profit entrepreneurial foundation Virgin Unite to challenge unacceptable issues, create opportunities for a better world, and promote business as a force for good.

 Richard was awarded a knighthood in 1999 for services to entrepreneurship.
-He lives in the British Virgin Islands with his wife Joan.
+He lives in the British Virgin Islands.